They voted Republican for years. This time, James Comey and a host of others backed Biden.

 Some Republicans who said they would not vote for Trump said they also would not vote for Biden.
 Former national security adviser John Bolton told the National Press Club that Trump is “not competent to be president” but said he planned to write in “a Republican conservative yet to be determined.”
 Maryland Gov. Larry Hogan wrote in the late President Ronald Reagan.

 Other Republicans who have criticized the president, including Sen. Mitt Romney (Utah) and former president George W. Bush, reportedly took a different tack: They simply refused to reveal who got their votes.
-Romney, though, noted it wasn’t Trump.
+Romney, though, noted that it wasn’t Trump.